NOVEL-IN-PROGRESS

 "You shopping for that rich lady?" he asked.

 "No. They bring things by.
+I peeked in the window this morning after they'd left.
 But Jane says she don't come down to look it over."

-Albin glanced into Severine's basket and saw two small bruised apples and a potato.
+Albin glanced into Severine's basket and saw two bruised red French pears and a small potato.

 "You 'member where the fish shack is?"